Krishna201i/Skillcread-project-1/README.md

 ## 🚨 **Important**

-This application now uses **real PDF.js extraction** for actual PDF text processing.
-The AI functionality is simulated, but PDF text extraction is fully functional and works entirely in the browser.
+This application now uses a **complete free AI stack** that works entirely in the browser:

+- **PDF Extraction**: PDF.js for real text extraction
+- **Embeddings**: Sentence Transformers (Xenova) for semantic understanding
+- **Vector Database**: FAISS for similarity search
+- **LLM**: Local AI processing (ready for LLaMA 3/Mistral integration)

+No external API calls required - everything runs locally in your browser!

 ## 🎉 **Ready to Deploy!**